-Information about the history of Kythira
+About the history of Kythira island, Greece

 The Greek mythology says that Kythira was the birthplace of goddess Aphrodite, which is why there was sanctuary to her honor on the island.
 The history of Kythira started in the Minoan times (3000-1200 BC) and in fact the Minoans were using Kythira as a stop-over point for their travels to the West.
 For that reason, they created the settlement of ancient Skandia.

 In the ancient times, Kythira was mainly under the control of Sparta but it was also frequently occupied by the Athenians, for it was located in a highly strategic spot in the Mediterranean Sea.
 With the decline of Sparta and Athens, the island lost its importance, but continued to be inhabited, according to archaeological findings dating from the Hellenistic and Roman period.

 During the Byzantine period, Kythira was the seat of a Bishop.
 In the 7th century AD, the Byzantine emperor Constantinos donated the island to the Pope who, in his turn, gave it to the Patriarchate of Constantinople.
 Around the 10th-11th century, Kythira was considered an important power and became a part of Monemvasia.
 Around that time, many Byzantine churches and monasteries were built.
 In 1204, the Franks occupied Constantinople, as well as many islands.
 Markos Venieris occupied Kythira in 1207 and became the Marquis of Kythira.
 It is during the Venetian domination that the island was renamed Tsirigo and divided into three provinces: Milopotamos, Agios Dimitrios (today called Paleochora) and Kapsali.
 Venetians observed the island's strategic position and as a result they settled there and started to built many forifications around it.
 One of them is the strong castle above Chora that survives to this day.